 Technical parameters for DECT

 Table 11 summarises the technical parameters of DECT devices used in studies.
 These parameters are taken from the ETSI TS 103 636-2 v1.4.1 [7], with modified noise figures due to higher frequencies.
-All DECT-2020 NR devices are the same, i.e. there is no distinction between 'base station' equipment or 'user device' equipment.
+The requirements in the specification apply to all DECT-2020 NR devices as no distinction between 'base station' equipment or 'user device' equipment.
 Devices within a DECT-2020 NR network may be considered a radio device fixed terminal (RDFT) or radio device portable terminal (RDPT) and can dynamically change their roles depending on the network’s needs.
-Consequently, only a single set of parameters for DECT-2020 NR is considered.
+Consequently, only a single set of parameters for DECT-2020 NR is considered, i.e. all technical parameters for radio devices in Table 11 apply equally to all devices in the WBB LMP network.